neu-nds2/cyber-resilience/README.md

 ##### Defenses (defense directory)

-The budget and  port needs to be set within each script itself.
+The budget needs to be set within each script itself.
 Default values are already there.
 Plotting scripts are available for each defense, within each method's directory.

 * NodeSplit (nodesplit directory)